syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 ' Set the value for the chart.
 Private Sub AddChartData(ByVal chart As WChart, ByVal dataTable As DataTable)
-    ' Set the value for chart data. chart.ChartData.SetValue(1, 1, "Names")
+    ' Set the value for the chart data. chart.ChartData.SetValue(1, 1, "Names")
     chart.ChartData.SetValue(1, 2, "Product")

     Dim rowIndex As Integer = 2
     Dim colIndex As Integer = 1
-    ' Get the value from the DataTable and set the value for chart data For Each row As DataRow In dataTable.Rows
+    ' Get the value from the DataTable and set the value for the chart data For Each row As DataRow In dataTable.Rows
         For Each val As Object In row.ItemArray
             Dim value As String = val.ToString()